flutter-news-app-full-source-code/kv-storage-shared-preferences/README.md

 very_good test --coverage --min-coverage 90
 ```

-The tests utilize `mocktail` to mock the `SharedPreferences` dependency, ensuring the logic within `HtKvStorageSharedPreferences` is tested in isolation.
+The tests utilize `mocktail` to mock the `SharedPreferences` dependency, ensuring the logic within `KVStorageSharedPreferences` is tested in isolation.

+## 🔑 Licensing

+This package is source-available and licensed under the [PolyForm Free Trial 1.0.0](LICENSE).
+Please review the terms before use.

+For commercial licensing options that grant the right to build and distribute unlimited applications, please visit the main [**Flutter News App - Full Source Code Toolkit**](https://github.com/flutter-news-app-full-source-code) organization.